tlswg/tls13-spec/draft-ietf-tls-tls13.md

 {:br }

 Either party MAY initiate a close by sending a "close_notify" alert.
-Any data received after a closure alert is ignored.
+Any data received after a closure alert MUST be ignored.
 If a transport-level close is received prior to a "close_notify", the receiver cannot know that all the data that was sent has been received.